-I felt like this laundry soap did a good job of getting our clothes clean and it seemed to last a little while, but I’m not a huge fan of powdered laundry soap so I didn’t love it.
+I felt like Seventh Generation Free & Clear laundry powder did a good job of getting our clothes clean and it seemed to last a little while, but I’m not a huge fan of powdered laundry soap so I didn’t love it.
 I would buy it again, but not before some of the others listed.

 Tips For Success

 Even though reading labels isn’t going to tell you every ingredient, it is still a good starting place.
 If you look at your current brand, or one at the store, and find any of the following ingredients, consider choosing a different product.

 - Optical brighteners ( may be listed as OB-1, OB, ER, or KSN)

 - Quaternium 15